 Are you different from Animal Control?

 YES.
 Although both organizations are committed to animal welfare; we have different missions and jurisdictions.
 Animal Control departments deal strictly with stray and seized animals.
 HHS cannot seize animals.
 See below for our policies on stray animals.
 HHS is also a non-profit and we are not constrained within a city limit whereas animal controls departments are constrained and funded by a city government.
-HHS does, however, offer to provide services to many animal control agencies and city governments in Yankton, Clay, and Cedar counties.
+HHS does, however, offer to provide services to many animal control agencies and city governments.

 Can you receive my surrendered animal if I wanted to drop it off?